Your Thermostat Is Set to the Wrong Temperature in Minnesota

-If you want to stay warm and save money on your heating bill this winter, check out the temperature at which experts say you should have your thermostat set.
+If you want to stay warm and save money on your heating bill this winter, check out the temperature at which experts say you should have your thermostat set here in Minnesota.

-Few things create more arguments and disagreements in a relationship here in Minnesota-- whether that's your significant other or your coworkers-- than the temperature in your house or office, right?
+Few things create more arguments and disagreements in a relationship here in Bold North-- whether that's your significant other or your coworkers-- than the temperature in your house or office, right?

 In the summer, when it's hot and humid here in the Land of 10,000 Lakes, energy experts (like the crew at Rochester Public Utilities) suggest that you set your thermostat to a balmy 78 degrees.
 That's the temperature they say will give you comfort while running your air conditioner at peak efficiency.
 (Though we keep ours a few degrees cooler than that!)